Zendevaibhav/Retail-Store-Performance-Discount-Analysis/README.md

 - **Recommendation:**
 Prioritize high-margin products in promotions and adjust sales strategies to improve overall profitability.
 Revisit discount allocations at the sub-category and category level to limit margin erosion.

-Chart Example: Top 10 Sub-Categories by Sales vs Profit (insert screenshot).
+Visual reference: Top 10 Sub-Categories by Sales vs Profit (insert screenshot).

 ## Key Takeaways